 While the primary reason people purchase life insurance policies is to provide financial security for loved ones, life insurance coverage also can constitute a valuable financial tool which can be an important part of an estate plan.
-One of the fundamental questions that must be addressed prior to obtaining a policy involves the best type of life insurance.
-The choice will depend on the goals and circumstances of the policyholder.
+One of the fundamental questions that must be addressed prior to obtaining a policy involves what is the the best type of life insurance coverage for your particular goals.

-The whole life policy builds a “cash value” because the insurer is making premium payments, which can be utilized in a number of ways:
+A whole life policy builds a “cash value” which can be utilized in a number of ways:

-- Cashing Out: The insured can cancel this policy and receive a lump sum payout from the policy.
+- Cashing Out: The insured can cancel the policy and receive a lump sum payout from the policy.
 This amount paid is referred to the “surrender cash value” of the policy.

 - Borrowing against the Policy: A loan based on your whole life policy provides several advantages over a traditional loan.
 The insured does not have to qualify for the loan or even undergo a credit check.
 The insured also is not required to comply with a particular repayment schedule.
-The limit of this type of loan is that the maximum amount that can be borrowed is the “cash value” of the policy.
+The maximum amount that can be borrowed is the “cash value” of the policy.

 - Using Cash Value to Make Premium Payments: If an insured becomes strapped for funds to make premium payments, the cash value of the policy can be used to make premium payments.
 This method of making premium payments can be employed until the cash value of the policy has been exhausted.